limh0228/schemes_and_machinations/_posts/2025-09-01-byzantium.md

 <br>

-Gods will beckon you to glory
+Gods will beckon you to glory,

-Because they are jealous that they can never
+Jealous wretched that they can never

 love like mortal animals do.